 Spaghetti Squash

-Everyone’s favorite pasta substitute, the Spaghetti Squash can be cooked in a variety of ways, including baking, boiling, steaming, or microwaving.
+Everyone’s favorite pasta substitute, the Spaghetti Squash can be cooked in a variety of ways, including roasting it, boiling, steaming, or microwaving.
+They have a bright yellow outer skin with a golden yellow interior.
 Once cooked, the flesh falls away from the skin into tender strands, or ribbons, resembling spaghetti noodles.
+Unlike other winter squash varieties, the spaghetti squash isn’t particularly sweet.
+It does, however, have a pleasent, mild taste, allowing for various preparations and flavors.

 Hubbard Squash